AviroopGhosh/TAS-Forge/README.md

 ## TAS Scheduling Frameworks
 -	Users can choose from a suite of TAS scheduling frameworks to apply to schedule generation.
 -	This makes it easy to test and compare different scheduling frameworks under identical network conditions.
+-	Automated CPLEX scripts are provided to eliminate the need for manual configuration and parameter setting.

 ## OMNeT++ File Generation
 -	The tool also automatically generates the required the .ned and .ini files based on: